 4. Attend the rehearsal.

-Unless you can attend the wedding rehearsal, you probably shouldn’t book the job.
-Attending the rehearsal and planning ahead can easily avoid problems with lighting, microphone placement, and blocked views.
+Attending the wedding rehearsal, is very important especially if you are just starting out.
+For others seeing the rehearsal helps you avoid problems with lighting, microphone placement, and blocked views.
 The rehearsal also gives you another chance to consult with the bride and groom.
 Any last minute requests for their wedding video that they, or you, may have can be discussed before the wedding day rush is on.

 5. Get “B-roll” coverage.